Manegan/haskell-project/README.md

 type Transform = BImage.BImage -> BImage.BImage
 ```

-`Transform` is provided as a friendly type, but most of the technical work
+`Transform` is provided as a friendly type, but most of the work
 is devoted to the type `TransformPoint` defined in module `Data.FImage.Transform`
 as follows: